Ruben2163/OpenCFD/README.md

 # OpenCFD

-This is a visual and esay way to do aerodynamic simulations on STEP models
+This is a visual and easy way to do aerodynamic simulations on STEP models